subscriptions-project/encryption/golang/cmd/aws_key_gen/README.md

 ## Example Usage:

-For aws credentials make sure you have `awscli` installed and you have configured it by running `aws configure` and make sure you have created credentials with default profile NOT NAMED profile.
+For AWS credentials make sure you have `awscli` installed and you have configured it by running `aws configure` NOT `aws configure --profile my-profile`

 ```shell
 go run github.com/subscriptions-project/encryption/golang/cmd/aws_key_gen \